pransteter/laravel_superheroes/README.md

 ```

 We need to start the database configuration.
 So we need to access the mysql container,
-create a database and enable a global setting to avoid the migration process:
+create a database and enable a global variable (FOREIGN_KEY_CHECKS) that can avoid the migration process of laravel:

 ```
 *Accessing: